Part of the Cositutti Group

 House wine, water, and coffee

 Trattoria Dall'Antonia - Mira, VR.
 One of my favorite restaurants in all of Italy.
-It is an exceptionally famous historic seafood restaurant along the Brenta Canal in an area known fas the Brenta Riviera.
+It is an exceptional historic seafood restaurant along the Brenta Canal in an area known as the Brenta Riviera.
 The restaurant is near the historic Palladian and noble Venetian villas and a short drive from Palladio's Villa Foscari (La Malcontenta).
 Palladio's famous Villa La Rotonda is located about 37 miles west of Trattoria Dall'Antonia.

 It is recognized by the Michelin Guide for its outstanding seafood menu, sourcing its ingredients directly from the Adriatic Sea.
-Known for a special appetizer, baccalà mantecato (whipped, creamed cod spread) served over soft polenta and a prosecco digestivo, a refreshing sgroppino ( lemon sorbet blended with vodka and prosecco) .
+Known for a special appetizer, baccalà mantecato (whipped, creamed cod spread) served over soft polenta and a digestivo, a refreshing sgroppino (lemon sorbet blended with vodka and prosecco) .

 While it is surrounded by the monumental architecture of the historic Brenta Riviera, Trattoria Dall'Antonia is known for its welcoming hospitality with cozy family-style seating.
 Try to get a table near the windows with a view of the canal.
 Mira is situated on the SR11 Regional Road midway between Padua and Venice and perfect for a memorable road trip through the region.

-L’Archivio - Venice, VR, a cicchetti bar and café located in the San Polo district of Venice, facing the historic Basilica di Santa Maria Gloriosa dei Frari.
-On the Fondamenta Frari, a waterside walkway running right alongside a local Venetian canal.
+L’Archivio - Venice, VR.
+A cicchetti bar and café located in the San Polo district of Venice, facing the historic Basilica di Santa Maria Gloriosa dei Frari.
+On the Fondamenta Frari, a waterside walkway running alongside a local Venetian canal.
 Exceptionally budget-friendly for Venice with typical small bites (cicchetti) and Venetian drinks (Aperol Spritz, Negroni) to while away the afternoon on the canals of Venice.

 Trentino Alto-Adige